microsoft/wil/README.md

 ### 1. Formatting with `git clang-format`

+> **Important!** Git integration with `clang-format` is only available through the LLVM distribution.
+You can install LLVM through their [GibHub releases page](https://github.com/llvm/llvm-project/releases), via `winget install llvm.llvm`, or through the package manager of your choice.

+> **Important!** The use of `git clang-format` additionally requires Python to be installed and available on your `PATH`.

 The simplest way to format just your changes is to use `clang-format`'s `git` integration.
 You have the option to do this continuously as you make changes, or at the very end when you're ready to submit a PR.
 To format code continuously as you make changes, you run `git clang-format` after staging your changes.